StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/search-for-cases/find-a-case.md

 2. {!includes/apply-filters.md!}

-3. {!includes/search-results-cases.md!}
+3. {!includes/search-results.md!}

 ---

-## Method 3: Filters in the cases view
+## Method 3: Filters in the Cases view

 *Use this method if you don't know the case number you're looking for or need to search for multiple cases to perform actions on them simultaneously.*